0330 999 8786

 Using alarm management features, you can:

-• Unwanted motion detection.
+• Unwanted motion detection

-• Facial detection and recognition.
+• Facial detection and recognition

-• People counting
+• People counting and crowd density analysis

 Conclusion

-IP cameras are a great option.
 Anyone who wants to expand their home security system or monitor their business remotely can do so.
 They are easy to install and offer many features.
 Get instant live streaming and recording capabilities.

 We have seen that IP cameras are the most reliable and accessible invention for video surveillance.
 IP cameras can send and receive data via a computer network and the internet, which makes them flexible and cost-effective.